Cortex Agent evaluation features in private preview

 }

 To bring your JSON evaluation dataset into a Snowflake table, use the PARSE_JSON SQL function.
-The following example creates a new table agent_evaluation_data for the evaluation dataset, and inserts a row for the input query What was the temperature in San Francisco on August 2nd 2019? with the ground truth JSON from the previous example:
+The following example creates a table agent_evaluation_data and inserts a row that includes ground_truth_invocations:

 CREATE OR REPLACE TABLE agent_evaluation_data (